2018 Fishing Classic Rules

-- Only fish in the nominated categories will be allowed to be weighed in.
+- Only fish in the nominated categories that conform to the competitions specific sizes will be allowed to be weighed in or registered.

 - Prizes will be awarded for 1st in each category on Saturday and 1st, 2nd & 3rd for each category on Sunday.
 The exception to this will be for Billfish which will have a 1st and 2nd on Sunday only.

 - If a Junior with an Open ticket weighs a fish in on the Saturday, they can only weigh in a fish in that same category (Junior or Open) the next day.

 - In the event of a tie the first fish weighed, sighted (photo for Queenfish, Trevally and Barramundi) by the Weigh Master will be deemed the winner.

 - The Weipa Fishing Classic Scales will be the official scales for the event.
 The Weigh Masters decision will be final.

 - No entrant will be able to claim more than one prize for a category as an overall winner.
 Saturday winners will still be able to win a prize in the same category as an overall winner on Sunday.

 - You must present your competition number (Keyring for Open, Ticket for Junior) when weighing in your fish.